-Drains Limited were called in to Highgate School in Highgate in the North London Borough of Islington to unblock a drain in the schools changing rooms, sited out on the school playing fields.
+Drains Limited were called out to Highgate School in the North London Borough of Islington to unblock a drain in the school’s changing rooms, sited out on the school playing fields.

 Highgate School contacted us after noticing a blockage in the foul drain exiting the changing rooms.
 As a school there is of course a duty of care issue in needing to use DBS checked and approved drainage contractors, which Drains Limited were able to satisfy.
 Our drain engineers were soon out to the school to investigate the drainage problem and provide a solution.

 Our drain engineers carried out a CCTV drain survey to quickly locate and identify the cause of the blocked drain.
 An inspection of the CCTV footage revealed the location of the blockage in the foul drain pipe.
 The blocked drain had been caused by the collapse of a section of the pitch fibre pipework, which is renowned for these kind of issues.
 The pitch fibre pipe in this case was deformed with internal blistering along its entire length.
 We also identified a broken clay channel in the base of the tumbler chamber.

 To complete the drainage pipework repairs our drain engineers used a digger to excavate a 60 meter section of the pitch fibre pipework between the changing rooms and the last manhole before the main sewer system.
 Before removing the collapsed pipework our drain engineers tested the construction of the pipework and it was found to be an asbestos containing material.
 As a dangerous substance asbestos must be handled with due care and disposed of properly.
 As such we called-in one of our approved specialist contractors to dispose of the pitch fibre pipework.